 - Use a Different Type of Kid Money System: I go through a free training called the Kid Money System Challenge.
 One of the takeaways from my research is that there are more systems for getting money into your child’s hands than paying through chores – so you can just choose a different system, and keep the chores as nonpayment.

 In the end?
 It all comes down to what your gut is telling you.
-Remember, you can always try a system or an age appropriate chore for kids out, give it a real whirl, and then ditch it or tweak a few parts to make it work for you and your family.
+Remember, you can always try a system or some of these 100 chores to do around the house, give it a real whirl, and then ditch it or tweak a few parts to make it work for you and your family.
 Nothing is set in stone!

 Latest posts by Amanda L. Grossman (see all)